Integrative Negotiation or Win-Win Approach

 This negotiation approach is also called as collaborative or creating value approach.
 It is superior to all negotiation approaches.
-It results in both the parties feeling that they are achieving what they wanted.
-It results in satisfaction to both the parties.
+It results in both parties feeling that they are achieving what they wanted.
+It results in satisfaction for both parties.

 Characteristics of Integrative Negotiations

 Integrative negotiation is a process in which the negotiating parties jointly work towards goals that are not mutually exclusive so that one party does not necessarily gain at the expense of the other.
-The approach of the parties is to work together to find out ways to utilize the resources in a best possible manner for the benefit of both parties.
-They engage in problem solving jointly to arrive at a mutual agreement that maximizes benefit to each party.
+The approach of the parties is to work together to find out ways to utilize the resources in the best possible manner for the benefit of both parties.
+They engage in problem-solving jointly to arrive at a mutual agreement that maximizes the benefit to each party.

 Integrative negotiation has two aspects to it.
 One is the substantive part that includes the tangible issues to be discussed and negotiated.
 The other aspect is the intrinsic value in the agreement, that may be long-term cordial relationship between the parties or other benefits to both parties not directly related to the substance of the issues involved.
 Thus, it has an important dimension of building relationships.

 The foundations for gaining truly integrative agreements rest on the following elements:

 - Supportive Attitudes